Mojtaba Kamarlouei, 15 May 2021

-How to Operate Commercial Buildings during the COVID-19 Crisis?
+How to Operate Commercial Buildings in the Post COVID-19?

 I’m missing so much the time that I could work freely with my colleagues in our fantastic workspace in Lisbon.
-Working at home in Portugal is not something that you would like for so long.
-Social life is an important part of Portuguese culture and changing this behavior is very hard.
+Social life is an important part of Portuguese culture.
 However, respecting the COVID-19 regulations defined by governments is necessary.
 So, in this post, I am going to give some guidelines and insights on how to return to our offices without putting our health and comfort on serious risks.
 This would only be possible with direct collaboration between building tenants and managers.

 What are the possible contamination modes in the offices?

 Before going into the details of virus transmission modes, let’s have an overview of the last updates on the